chef-boneyard/chef-rfc/rfc015-powershell-dsc-resources.md

 generated, and will then result in Chef reporting the resource as successfully updated.

-It should be noted that among the 3 resources `dsc_resource`, `dsc_script`, and `dsc_mof`, the degree of complexity of the translation will likely vary as
+It should be noted that among the 2 resources `dsc_resource` and `dsc_configuration`, the degree of complexity of the translation will likely vary as follows:
-follows:

-* `dsc_mof`: This translation should be trivial, since the resource attributes provide a MOF, and hence it can be submitted directly to DSC.
-* `dsc_script`: This is a translation from the PowerShell-based DSC DSL to MOF, and since DSC provides an API to perform this, the process is still relatively simple.
+* `dsc_configuration`: This is a translation from the PowerShell-based DSC DSL to MOF, and since DSC provides an API to perform this, the process is relatively simple.
-* `dsc_resource`: This is the most complex translation.
-This resource provides neither MOF nor a single attribute from which an existing API could make a translation.
+* `dsc_resource`: This is the more complex translation.
+This resource provides no a single attribute from which an existing API could make a translation.
 Instead, it provides a DSC resource name and DSC property values for those resources.
 That information is sufficient to generate a DSC MOF document with a configuration for that DSC resource.